[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 print("Connected to Oracle DB successfully on ARM(aarch64) server!")

-① cx_Oracle (the traditional Thick mode) — it depends on a C library, so you must initialize the library path at the code level, and if the architecture doesn't match, the error fires right here.
+Because it depends on a C library, it needs a process of initializing the library path at the code level, and if the architecture doesn't match, the error blows up right here. (cx_Oracle way: complex initialization)

 import cx_Oracle